TunsAdrian/Twitter-Sentiment-Analysis-Naive-Bayes/README.md

-# Big Data Project: Sentiment Analysis
+# Twitter Sentiment Analysis using Naïve Bayes

 This is a project made for "Big Data Applications" subject, Master's degree.
 In the application, a comparison of Naïve Bayes classifier was made between a sequential algorithm implementation and a distributed algorithm implementation, with the purpose of performing